getcronit/pylon/README.md

 If you have any questions or issues with building or running the project, please refer to the official documentation or feel free to ask for help.

 ## Viewer
-snek-function comes with a built-in viewer that provides a visual overview of your GraphQL API.
+Pylon comes with a built-in viewer that provides a visual overview of your GraphQL API.
 To access the viewer, you can navigate to the `/viewer` route of your running service.
 This is a great way to quickly understand the structure of your API and explore the available types, fields, and relationships.
 With the viewer, you can also test your queries and mutations directly in the browser, making it easy to debug and optimize your API.

 ![image](https://user-images.githubusercontent.com/52858351/235554014-f241824e-728b-4a80-9dba-77d975edd735.png)

 ## Contributing

-Contributions to snek-function are always welcome.
+Contributions to pylon are always welcome.
 If you'd like to contribute, please follow the contribution guidelines.